 BPA is considered a weak estrogen agonist, meaning that for better or ill it has the potential to affect our hormonal systems.
 Most hormones in our bodies, such as estradiol and testosterone, come from our glands.
 Some of us receive large doses in medicines like contraceptives or testosterone patches.
 After that comes exposure from plant foods (

 Health agencies including the FDA, that of the European Union, Germany specifically, and Japan, have refused to rein in use of the chemical.
-The website of Germany’s version of the FDA said a review "of all the studies, in particular those studies in the low dose range
+The website of Germany’s version of the FDA said a review "of all the studies,

 Going against this hypothesis are over 500 published studies of the effects of BPA on rodents.
 Routinely these studies weigh the animals.
 A single person could go through all these in one day on the Medline database to find an obesity link.
 But that would produce facts, which must be ignored when they countervail a convenient theory.